Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Concept and Problem Definition

 \subsection{Terminology Definition}

-\begin{definition} (News Articles): News articles refer to the news contents post on social media or public platforms.
+\textit {PolitiFact} dataset contains three types of entities: news articles, subjects, and creators.
+They can be modeled as three types of nodes in a heterogeneous network, and different types of links are constructed according to the connections between them. \begin{defn} (News Articles): News articles refer to the news contents post on social media or public platforms.
 News articles can be represented as set $\mathcal{N} = \{n_1, n_2,\cdots, n_m\}$.
-For each news article $n_i \in \mathcal{N}$, it contains textual contents. \end{definition}
+For each news article $n_i \in \mathcal{N}$, it contains textual contents. \end{defn}

-\begin{definition} (Subject): Subjects usually denote the central ideas of news articles, which are the main objectives of writing news articles.
-The set of subjects can be denoted as $\mathcal{S} = \{s_1, s_2,\cdots, s_k\}$.
-For each subject $s_i \in \mathcal{S}$, it contains the textual description. \end{definition}

-\begin{definition} (Creator): Creators denote users who write news articles.
-The set of creators can be represented as $\mathcal{C} = \{c_1, c_2,\cdots, c_n\}$.
-For each creator $c_i \in \mathcal{C}$, it contains the profile information containing titles, political party membership, and geographical residential locations. \end{definition}

-We can model News articles, Subjects and Creators into a heterogeneous network as three types of nodes and construct different types of links based on the connections among them.
-A formal definition of News Oriented Heterogeneous Information Networks can be proposed as follows: